 Mood Boards & Explorations

-After creating a series of mood boards, I decided to go in three directions: organic shapes and graffiti feel, a second was based on 3D and textures, and the final was on typography.
+After creating a series of mood boards, I decided to go in three directions: organic shapes and graffiti feel, a second based on 3D and textures, and the final was on typography.

 We ultimately decided to lean into the typographic direction because it fit the brief better and let the product easily be more of the focus in each of the assets.